 - lend, sell or hypothecate the property of the person under curatorship, unless this would put him at odds with the interests of this person

 - make investments that are presumed sound (e.g., real estate, guaranteed investments, bonds, etc.)

-The curator must also give a report on his management of the property to the tutorship council and the Public Curator justifying everything he has done in the name of the person under curatorship.
+The curator must also give a report on his management of the property to the tutorship council and the ppublic curator justifying everything he has done in the name of the person under curatorship.
 This allows them to make sure that the curator manages the property honestly and carefully.
 The curator must also give a final report at the end of the curatorship.

-Note that when it is the Public Curator who is acting as curator, the powers of management are more limited.
-For more information on this subject, consult our article The Public Curator and Protecting the Incapacitated.
+Note that when it is the public curator who is acting as curator, the powers of management are more limited.
+For more information on this subject, consult our article The Public Curator and Protecting Vulnerable Adults.

 Can the curator make decisions about the person under curatorship by himself?

 In principal, yes.
 Because he has a lot of different powers, the curator can make decisions alone about the person under curatorship.
-(See the previous question.)
-However, his conduct and his management of the curatorship are supervised by the tutorship council and Public Curator.
+However, his conduct and his management of the curatorship are supervised by the tutorship council and public curator.

-However, when the Public Curator is acting as curator, he must get permission from the court for some decisions.
-To learn more, see our article The Public Curator and Protecting the Incapacitated.
+However, when the public curator is acting as curator, he must get permission from the court for some decisions.
+To learn more, consult our article The Public Curator and Protecting Vulnerable Adults.

 Can acts done alone by a person under curatorship be cancelled?